Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 3.that mean i can not reply for libray checked
-4.use onload(setData) and check with if and result out for .formatted checked 5.normal set up for booking.js
+4.use onload(setData) and check with if and result out for .formatted checked 5.normal set up for booking.js for commit 15
+1.URLSearchParams is search for ? and & value checked
+2.usecontext firstly create, then pass to context provider with {children} after that when i want to use with use the usecontext checked this is chatgpt
+Create a Context: You define a context using createContext in a separate file, and this context acts as a data container.

+Wrap Your Application with the Context Provider: You create a context provider component that wraps your application or specific parts of it.
+The context provider sets up the context and manages the shared data.
+It typically uses useState to provide a way to change the shared data.
+It also accepts the {children} prop to ensure that the components inside the provider can access the context.

+Use useContext in Specific Components: In the components where you want to access and use the shared data from the context, you use the useContext hook.
+This allows you to retrieve and use the context's data within those components without needing to pass it explicitly through props.